 The student has three (3) business days from the initial email to the faculty member to formally submit a course grade grievance to the Program Director using the link provided above.
 A formal grievance submitted after this three (3) day timeframe will not be accepted.
-The student may ask for guidance from the SNC CARES with completing the grievance process.
 The student has the option to submit supporting documentation to the grade grievance application.
 Documentation could include but is not limited to course syllabus, any course material related to the grievance, email correspondence between the student and the faculty member, and a written statement explaining why the student believes a grade grievance is warranted.
 All of this information should be uploaded into the Grievance Portal when completing the application.
 If the Program Director requires more information from the student, a request will be sent to the student by Rutgers email.
+The student also has the option to request a meeting with the Program Director within three (3) business days of submitting the course grade grievance to the Grievance Portal.
+If the student elects not to meet with the Program Director, the grade grievance decision will be made based on materials submitted to the Grade Grievance Portal.

-Once the Director reviews the grievance, the decision will be communicated to the student through Rutgers email.
-The student has the option to request a meeting with the Program Director within three (3) business days of receiving the decision.
-If the course grade grievance is denied by the Program Director, the student has the option of meeting with the Associate Dean of Baccalaureate Programs.
-The student will need to make an appointment to meet with the Associate Dean within three (3) business days of receiving the Program Director's decision.
+Once the Program Director reviews the grievance, the decision will be communicated to the student by Rutgers email.
+If the grievance is denied by the Program Director, the student has the option of meeting with the Associate Dean of Baccalaureate Programs.
+The student will need to request an appointment to meet with the Associate Dean within three (3) business days of receiving the Program Director's decision.
 The Associate Dean will make the final decision if the grievance is justified or not justified.

-The Associate Dean will notify the student and faculty in writing of the final decision within two (2) business days with a letter sent by Rutgers email.

-(Amended and Approved by Faculty Organization Mar 1, 2022)
+The Associate Dean will notify the student and faculty in writing of the final grievance decision within two (2) business days by Rutgers email.
+(Amended and Approved by Faculty Organization 3/1/2022)